Nissan X-Trail: Asia

+China

+The fourth-generation X-Trail (奇骏 (qí jùn)) went on sale at Auto Shanghai 2021 on 19 April 2021.

 India

 The fourth-generation X-Trail was showcased in India on 17 July 2024 and was launched on 1 August 2024 in a sole trim powered by a 1.5-litre mild hybrid turbocharged petrol engine.

 Indonesia

 The fourth-generation X-Trail was launched in Indonesia on 23 July 2025 at the 32nd Gaikindo Indonesia International Auto Show.
 It is available in the sole variant, powered by a e-4ORCE series hybrid powertrain.

 Japan

 The fourth-generation X-Trail was launched in Japan on 20 July 2022.
 It is only available with the e-Power series hybrid powertrain.
 Available trim levels are S, X, and G, with optional "e-4ORCE" electric four-wheel drive, and optional three-row seating for the X 4WD variant.
 An off-road style accessories package and Autech version is also offered.